Particular/docs.particular.net/samples/transient-clients/sample.md

 ## Scaling Out SignalR with NServiceBus

-When the number of connected clients exceeds the capability of a single SignalR server you will need to scale out SignalR.
+When the number of connected clients exceeds the capability of a single SignalR server it will be necessary to scale out SignalR.
 Using a backplane to scale out SignalR is described in the ["Introduction to Scaleout in SignalR"](https://docs.microsoft.com/en-us/aspnet/signalr/overview/performance/scaleout-in-signalr) article by Microsoft.

 Since the SignalR server can also be NServiceBus subscribers, each scaled out instance of the server also receives and can forward the event.